 Gateway STEM High School: Dr. Amy Phillips, Principal; Lauren E. Gentsch and Marie Lucero, Coaches

-Metro Academic & Classical High School: Dr. Wilfred Moore, Principal; Colyn Gremaud and Laura Trieschmann, Coaches
+Metro Academic and Classical High School: Steven Lawler, Principal; Colyn Gremaud and Laura Trieschmann, Coaches

-Charles E. Sumner High School: Michael Triplett, Principal
+Charles E. Sumner High School: Mwalimu Sean Nichols, Principal; Coach TBD

 Soldan International Studies High School: Dr. Thomas Cason, Principal; Skye Reichert, Coach